nomeata/incredible/SPEC.md

         keys that form a path from a local hypothesis to a conclusion of the task.
       * `qed`: Is `true` if the proof is complete.

+        This implies that `unconnectedGoals` is empty.

-        This does not necessarily imply that all of `unsolvedGoals`, `unificationFailures`, `cycles` and `escapedHypotheses` are empty: It is possible, to have cycles and escapedHypotheses, as long as they are not used to prove any conclusions.
+        It does not necessarily imply that all of `unificationFailures`, `cycles` and `escapedHypotheses` are empty: It is possible, to have cycles and escapedHypotheses, as long as they are not used to prove any conclusions.

+        Conversely, even if `unconnectedGoals` is empty, we can have `qed = false` if there are other problems.

 **Example**